Minnow: Types of minnows

-Common emerald shiner (Notropis atherinoides atherinoides): Common shiners are most abundant in the Great Lakes of North America, primarily Lake Erie.
+Common emerald shiner (Notropis atherinoides atherinoides): Common emerald shiners are most abundant in the Great Lakes of North America, primarily Lake Erie.
 The name of the emerald shiner comes from the greenish emerald band that expands from the back of the gill cover to the tail.
 This type of minnow has a short, rounded snout, the only difference between the common emerald shiner and the silver shiner is that the silver shiner has a longer snout and a larger eye.
 These fish grow to an average length of about 6 cm.
-This is one of the most common bait fish used in the Lake Erie region of Ohio and many fisherman hold it over all other bait.
+This is one of the most common bait fish used in the Lake Erie region of Ohio and many fishermen hold it over all other bait.